-An added bonus is that hot tub covers keep the heat inside.
-Your hot tub’s walls are already insulated; however, leaving it outside reduces the benefits of an insulated spa.
+An added bonus is that a hot tub cover helps keep the heat inside Your hot tub’s walls are already insulated; however, leaving it outside reduces the benefits of an insulated spa.
 Rainwater or a freezing snowstorm can all cool your water, causing you to use more electricity to heat it back up.

 Go in clean

 It’s easy to just jump into your hot tub and enjoy the fun.
 But it’s important to remember that much of the dirt and grime that makes the water less than crystal clear is because of our bodies.

 Water in hot tubs can become discolored and cloudy over time because of bacteria growth, dead skin cells, body oils, cosmetics, and dirt.
 Before you get in the hot tub, take a shower.
 By using this simple fix, you can keep your hot tub water clean and clear for a long time.

 If you’re looking at a hot tub full of cloudy water, then you need to get into the habit of testing your water regularly.
 Check your hot tub water’s pH, total alkalinity, and calcium hardness.
 Water chemistry stability is crucial for fresh, clean, safe water.
 Plus, it will make the hot tub and its components last longer.
 If your hot tub gets a lot of use, you might want to test it daily.

 To ensure healthy water, testing it is vital.
 You can easily and cheaply measure chlorine/bromine, pH, alkalinity, and hardness with test strips.
 If you have foamy water it can indicate that the sanitizer level needs adjusting.
 After testing the water, chemical levels can be adjusted as needed.